-such as Optometry and Audiology, which offer an essential service to the community while giving its students the immeasurable benefits of receiving world-class training in a real-world setting.
+such as Optometry and Audiology, which offer an essential service to the community while giving its students the immeasurable benefits of receiving community's health.
+And the final and wonderful world-class training in a real-world setting.

 The power of these partnerships is in their shared